 Da non perdere

-Private food and wine lunch and dinner
+- Private food and wine dinners in typical restaurants

 Itinerario in breve

 Questo tour include tutte le attrazioni principali della regione e rappresenta l’itinerario ideale per coloro che si approcciano alla Puglia (non quella balneare…) per la prima volta.
 Sarete sorpresi di scoprire straordinarie bellezze storiche ed artistiche, i paesaggi rurali e le superlative gemme enogastronimiche di questa terra generosa.

 Giorno 1:Arrivo e sistemazione

 Arrival in Bari/Brindisi airport and transfer to your hotel in Bari, where you’ll be welcomed with a drink.
 Dining and overnight stay.

 Giorno 2:Trani / Andria / Castel del Monte / Canosa / Trani (km 115)